nurmians/StructureMapper/README.md

 ## Input

 StructureMapper takes as its input FASTA formatted amino acid sequence files (.fasta) with asterisks ('\*') as point of interest (POI) markers.
 The input file can contain multiple sequences and each sequence can contain multiple POIs.
+Each sequence should have a unique identifier in its header.